|UC Health | Find A Physician | Academic Health Center | Contact Us|

 The Department of Surgery has been fortunate to work with United States Air Force residents based at Wright-Patterson AFB as they collaborate with surgeon/scientists in the laboratory on scientific projects related to organ, tissue, cellular and molecular changes caused by trauma.
 Residents participate for a one-year rotation, focusing on assignments that concentrate on improving care for the wounded warrior.
 In addition, the department accepts undergraduate cadets with an interest in medicine and science from the United States Air Force Academy.
 These five to six week rotations give them the opportunity to learn basic science at the laboratory bench.

 The University of Cincinnati's surgical residency program has also expanded its simulation curriculum to allow the acquisition and refinement of skills and techniques in a safe environment.
 Our goal is to better prepare and train our surgeons in patient care before they ever perform an invasive procedure.
 The enhanced program, which has been implemented in the new Woliver Laboratory for Simulation and Education in Surgery, was made possible by a gracious donation from retired surgeon and 1939 UC College of Medicine alumnus Edward Woliver, MD.
-Located on the ground floor of the College of Medicine's Medical Sciences Building, the Woliver Lab includes an array of simulation equipment designed to allow surgical residents to practice new skills outside of the operating room in a safe, faculty-mentored environment.
+Located on the second floor of the College of Medicine's Medical Sciences Building, the Woliver Lab includes an array of simulation equipment designed to allow surgical residents to practice new skills outside of the operating room in a safe, faculty-mentored environment.
 The Woliver Lab has both low- and high-fidelity simulation equipment including simple models to simulate suturing vessels and intestine, as well as extremely sophisticated devices, such as the Simbionix Lap Mentor II laparoscopic virtual reality simulator, which incorporates haptics (sense of touch) and tracks a surgeon's performance during a training session in minimally invasive surgical procedures.

-The Institute for Military Medicine develops and applies innovations in clinical care, research and education to real-world surgical treatment of civilians and soldiers.
+The UC Institute for Military Medicine develops and applies innovations in clinical care, research and education to real-world surgical treatment of civilians and soldiers.
 This mission of discovery and transformation is being accomplished through innovative collaborations with related disciplines at the University of Cincinnati, industry, the government and military, as well as our partners in the community.
 These innovations play a crucial part in the Institute’s mission to:

 • provide state-of-the-art clinical and research training for those caring for our wounded soldiers and civilians;